 Escape the busy streets and mayhem of Jakarta, and head west to the quiet region of Banten, Java's westernmost province, to experience a different type of local encounter.

-In the small village of Balimbing in Baduy, the local traditional Bantenese community
+In the small village of Balimbing in Baduy, the local traditional Bantenese community llive almost completely isolated from the outside world, without electricity or transport.

 Here, you can spend the night at a homestay and experience the locals harvesting crops, weaving clothes, making banana leaf rooftops, and playing local instruments.